oliviabarrick/flux-operator/README.md

 * `MEMCACHED_VERSION`: the default memcached version.
 * `TILLER_IMAGE`: the default tiller image.
 * `TILLER_VERSION`: the default tiller version.
+* `FLUX_NAMESPACE`: if set, the namespace to watch instead of watching all namespaces for Flux CRs - only has an effect if the Flux CRD is namespaced.

 # Git SSH key